LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   target speed or position command to the device.
 It is possible to implement both if the device supports it, or only one, or even none if the device is only used as a sensor in Crappy.
 These methods take as an argument the target speed and position respectively, and do not return anything.
+As you may have guessed, :meth:`~crappy.actuator.Actuator.set_speed` is called if the Actuator is driven in *speed* mode, and :meth:`~crappy.actuator.Actuator.set_position` is called if the Actuator is driven in *position* mode.
+These methods are only called if the Machine Block receives commands via an incoming :ref:`Link`.
 Note that the :meth:`~crappy.actuator.Actuator.set_position` method always accepts a second :py:`speed` argument, that may be equal to :obj:`None`.
 You'll find more about it in :ref:`a dedicated section on the next page